Knight-Wallace Fellowships Board

-His Ph.D. is in administration from the University of California, Irvine.
+He has a Ph.D. in administration from the University of California, Irvine.
 He is an elected fellow of the Association for Information Systems and the American Association for the Advancement of Science.

 Professor, School of Natural Resources and Environment, University of Michigan

-Bobbi Low is Professor of Conservation Ecology in the School of Natural Resources & Environment, and a Faculty Associate of the Institute of Social Research and the Center for the Study of Complex Systems.
+Bobbi Low is Professor of Conservation Ecology in the School of Natural Resources and Environment, and a faculty associate at the Institute of Social Research and the Center for the Study of Complex Systems.
 Her research interests are broad-ranging, and include behavioral ecology, physiology, historical demography, and theoretical issues.
 For the last 20 years, she has concentrated on human behavioral ecology and demography; her central interests are in the dynamics of women’s lives, both in traditional and modern societies.

 Curator, The Race Card Project